xolvio/apollo-router-to-kurrentdb-connector/README.md

 ## Project Layout

-- `src/plugins/hello_world.rs` – simple `starstuff.hello_world` plugin that logs a configurable message when the router starts.
+- `src/plugins/mutation_plugin.rs` – plugin that logs the mutations in the query.
-- `router.yaml` – enables the plugin and provides its configuration stanza.
+- `router.yaml` – enables the plugin and provides its configuration.
-- `supergraph-schema.graphql` – sample supergraph schema downloaded from `https://supergraph.demo.starstuff.dev/` for local runs.
+- `supergraph-schema.graphql` – schema made according to schemas in the target-domain-schemas folder.

 ## Building